 Featured in Top Influential Historians Today

-Samuel Moyn is a professor of law and history at Yale University, which he joined in July 2017.
+Samuel Moyn is the Henry R. Luce Professor of Jurisprudence at Yale Law School and Professor of History at Yale University, which he joined in July 2017.
 Previously, he was a professor of history at Columbia University for thirteen years and a professor of history and of law at Harvard University for three years.
 His research interests are in modern European intellectual history, with special interests in France and Germany, political and legal thought, historical and critical theory, and sometimes Jewish studies.Source: Wikipedia